yodrew/yodrew.github.io/_pages/other-writings/economy.md

 ---
 title: economy
-layout: page
+layout: redirect
-navprev: ordo
+redirect: ../../other/economy
-permalink: "/other-writings/economy/"
+permalink: /other-writings/economy/
-navnext: tribal-housing
 ---

 This is an overview and discussion of a sane personal economy.